TosbackCgusBridge-Bot/CGUs-versions/Fidelity/Privacy Policy.md

 *   National Financial Services LLC
 *   Strategic Advisers, Inc.
 *   Pyramis Global Advisors, LLC
-*   Other companies owned by Fidelity Investments using the Fidelity name to provide financial services to customers
+*   Other companies owned by Fidelity Investments using the Fidelity name to provide financial or payroll services to customers

   Fidelity Funds Privacy Policy